 In some cases, consumers find themselves deep into debt by the time they find a new job.
-If you find yourself in this position you might need professional help.
-We suggest finding the right debt counsellor who can take a look at your financial situation and give you the best possible advice.
+If you find yourself in this position, you may need professional help.
+Find the right debt counsellor who can take a look at your financial situation and give you the best possible advice

 If you are having trouble keeping up with all of your debt payments, there are ways to make it easier.
 If you qualify for an income-based repayment plan, then your monthly payments will probably be less than before.
 The potential lower monthly repayments can be used to cover other expenses.

 Just as you take care of your physical health, you need to take care of your financial health too.
 The good news is that it’s never too late!
 Here is a list of ways to help you manage your money:

 - Track your monthly spending - We’ve all been in a situation where we look at our bank balance and think “where did all my money go?”
 If this has happened to you, then you may need to adjust your spending habits.
 The easiest way to track your spending habits is to check your bank statement.
 Many banks also offer a service where you can do this directly on the mobile app.
 By tracking your monthly spend, you can see exactly how much you are spending on things like groceries, clothing and transport.